The following procedures are used to select the University of Arizona's submissions when proposals are in some way limited.

 - Any other factors relevant and appropriate to the funding program such as cultural competency; public outreach efforts; inclusion of under-represented groupss; and quality of the evaluation design.

-RDI will evaluate the college rankings/comments and the peer reviewers' scores/comments, and select the most competitive pre-proposals.
+RDI will evaluate the peer reviewers' scores/comments and dean's input and select the most competitive pre-proposal(s).
 Additional criteria that may be considered include:

 - Alignment with UA strategic objectives;